-Tara Houska announced as 2017 Public Interested Conference Keynote Speaker
+Anurima Bhargava announced as 2020 Public Interested Conference Keynote Speaker

-Public Interested is a collaborative conference with the support of the Center for Public Interest Careers, Harvard Alumni Association, Harvard Global Health Institute, Harvard Varsity Club, Institute of Politics, Office of Career Services, Office for Sustainability, Phillips Brooks House Association, Public Service Network, and Undergraduate Council with coordination provided by the Phillips Brooks House Center for Public Service & Engaged Scholarship.
+Public Interested is a campus-wide collaboration between the Harvard Alumni Association, Harvard Global Health Institute, Harvard Varsity Club, Institute of Politics, Office of Career Services, Office for Sustainability, Phillips Brooks House Association, and Undergraduate Council in coordination with the Phillips Brooks House Center for Public Service & Engaged Scholarship.